-TASK 3: BASELINE 2D BLE MODEL Estimated Time: 3 Months
+TASK 4: BASELINE 2D BASE LEVEL ENGINEERING (BLE) Estimated Time: 3 Months

-The consultant will complete a 2D BLE to better understand the existing flooding and will assist in determining the stormwater solution (Figure 6).
+The consultant will complete a 2D BLE of Beaverpond Creek and Spring Street Tributary (Figure 10) to better understand the existing flooding and would assist in determining the stormwater solution.
 2D BLE hydraulic modeling is an emerging type of modeling that has many benefits.
-2D BLE models are developed using lidar data to visualize the entire area for a community-wide perspective and solution.
+2D BLE models are developed using lidar data to visualize the entire area.
 The use of lidar data allows for better integration of both overland and underground structures, multi-directional water flow, and velocity visualization.
 2D BLE models show the interaction of the modeled area with both riverine flooding and stormwater flooding.
 For areas with complicated flooding issues, 2D BLE models allow for a more detailed understanding of the flooding occurring and the factors influencing it.

-Deliverable: 2D BLE Model Results with Flow Pattern and Impoundment Mapping
+Deliverables: Modeling Results with Flow Pattern and Impoundment Mapping